jimdigriz/uri2smug/README.md

 This instructs SmugMug to download the photo content directly from (for example) AWS S3 rather than having you upload using your local Internet connection.

+**N.B.** THIS TOOL IS STILL NOT YET FUNCTIONAL AND UNDER ACTIVE DEVELOPMENT

 # Preflight

 This project requires Perl.